19 Free Things to Do in Halifax

 Hours of operation:

-Monday to Sunday: 5 am to 10 pm
+Monday to Sunday: 5 am to midnight

 13. Halifax Central Library

-The library is a great example of modern architecture and is one of the most popular places to visit in the city.
+The Halifax Central Library is a great example of modern architecture and is one of the most popular places to visit in the city.
 There are many different kinds of books, magazines, newspapers, and other materials in the library, as well as many educational and cultural programs and events.
 Visitors can take a tour of the library and find out about its history and how it helped the city grow.
 The library also has a rooftop terrace, a gift shop, and a café.

 Hours of operation: